rennschnecke123/symbolizer/README.md

 No data on source or destination will be destroyed.
 Perhaps there will be some *.tmp-Files left - delete them by hand or job.

+which are the main functions.
+In addition there are these modes available via script start:

+<b>- safe <br></b>
+Like no specific mode this a file controlled mode.
+But it's not possible to activate snap or rebuild mode.

+<b>- blackhole <br></b>
+Like rsync mode but moving all data to the destination.

+<b>- justLink <br></b>
+Copies no data between source and destination but links already available data from the destination to the source.

 <h3>*How to use?</h3>